 The group consulted renowned Jesuit scholar and SLU faculty member Walter Ong, S.J., about what to call themselves.
 Ong suggested “Oriflamme,” because he thought the name would inspire loyalty to SLU.

 Mary Bruemmer, another leading University administrator who went on to advise the group for decades, urged them to adopt it to symbolize their bond with the University community.

 The group’s role in SLU life quickly evolved, and today, no SLU move-in is complete without Oriflamme members and their signature blazing orange T-shirts.

 The group quickly grew beyond its original 16 male members.
 Oriflamme went co-ed in 1972.

 Early Oriflamme members helped students navigate a maze of class sign-up boards at registration in the West Pine Gym (now SLU’s Center for Global Citizenship).

-Oriflamme members now lead new freshman in the charge to show off their SLU spirit, and urge them to jump into campus life at Fall Welcome activities from the traditional Square Dance to the newer “Paint SLU!” party.
+Oriflamme members now lead new freshman in the charge to show off their SLU spirit, and urge them to jump into campus life at Fall Welcome activities.

 Once a symbol rallying troops, SLU’s Oriflamme members now call the entire campus community to welcome SLU’s newest Billikens, leading by example, in word and deed.